-This is the seventeenth report of annual financial information delivered pursuant to that certain Continuing Disclosure Agreement dated February 11, 1998 (the "Disclosure Agreement") between Connector 2000 Association, Inc., a South Carolina non-profit public benefit corporation (the "Association") and U. S. Bank, National Association, as successor to First Union National Bank (the "Trustee"), in its capacity as dissemination agent relating to the Connector 2000 Association, Inc. Toll Road Revenue Bonds (Southern Connector Project, Greenville, South Carolina), Series 2011A, Series 2011B and Series 2011C (the "Amended and Restated Bonds").
+This report of annual financial information is delivered pursuant to that certain Continuing Disclosure Agreement dated February 11, 1998 (the "Disclosure Agreement") between Connector 2000 Association, Inc., a South Carolina non-profit public benefit corporation (the "Association") and U. S. Bank, National Association, as successor to First Union National Bank (the "Trustee"), in its capacity as dissemination agent relating to the Connector 2000 Association, Inc. Toll Road Revenue Bonds (Southern Connector Project, Greenville, South Carolina), Series 2011A, Series 2011B and Series 2011C (the "Amended and Restated Bonds").
+The Association has been advised that the Disclosure Agreement was terminated.
+The Association is electing to continue to make secondary market disclosure as an accommodation to the holders of its Amended and Restated Bonds.
+The Association reserves the right to discontinue such disclosure at any time without notice.
 Capitalized terms not otherwise defined herein have the meaning set forth in the Disclosure Agreement, if defined therein.